Blendify/blender-manual/blender_docs/manual/editors/vse/introduction.rst

 .. note::

-   By default the Sequencer is enabled however, it can be disabled in the :doc:`Post Processing Panel </render/post_process/panel>`.
+   By default the Sequencer is enabled, however, it can be disabled in the :doc:`Post Processing Panel </render/post_process/panel>`.